nzakas/understandinges6/manuscript/03-Functions.md

 The spread operator is a companion to rest parameters, allowing you to deconstruct an array into separate parameters when calling a function.
 Prior to ECMAScript 6, there were only two ways to pass individual parameters contained in an array: by manually specifying each parameter or using `apply()`.
 With the spread operator, you can easily pass an array to any function without worrying about the `this` binding of the function.

-The addition of the `name` property should helps you more easily identify functions for debugging and evaluation purposes.
+The addition of the `name` property should help you more easily identify functions for debugging and evaluation purposes.
 Additionally, ECMAScript 6 formally defines the behavior of block-level functions so they are no longer a syntax error in strict mode.

 In ECMAScript 6, the behavior of a function is defined by `[[Call]]`, normal function execution, and `[[Construct]]`, when a function is called with `new`.
 The `new.target` metaproperty also allows you to determine if a function was called using `new` or not.